Learn the Time to Learn: Replay Scheduling in Continual Learning: Additional Experimental Settings and Results for Replay Scheduling using MCTS

+We illustrate the efficiency of replay scheduling in a setting where only 1 sample/class is available from the historical data for replay.
+Table \ref{tab:efficiency_of_replay_scheduling_appendix} shows that MCTS, despite using significantly fewer samples for replay, performs mostly on par with the baselines and outperforms them on Permuted MNIST.
+Table \ref{tab:t_test_efficiency_replay_scheduling} shows statistical significance tests between MCTS and the baselines for the corresponding results.
+Our method mostly performs on par with the baselines, except on Split CIFAR-100, but is significantly better than the baselines on Permuted MNIST.

 We visualize the memory usage in the experiment on efficiency of replay scheduling in Section \ref{sec:results_on_replay_scheduling_with_mcts}.
 For the 5-task datasets, the replay memory size for MCTS is set to $M=2$, such that only 2 samples can be selected for replay at all times.
 Similarly, we set $M=50$ for the 10- and 20-task datasets which have 100 classes to learn in total.
-The baselines A-GEM~\cite{chaudhry2018efficient}, ER-Ring~\cite{chaudhry2019tiny}, and Uniform use an incremental memory in order to replay 1 sample/class at all tasks.
+The baselines A-GEM~\citep{chaudhry2018efficient}, ER-Ring~\citep{chaudhry2019tiny}, and Uniform use an incremental memory in order to replay 1 sample/class at all tasks.
 We visualize the memory usage for our method and the baselines for the 5-task datasets in Figure \ref{fig:tiny_memory_experiment_memory_usage}.
 Here, the memory capacity is reached at task 2, while the baselines must increment their memory size.
 Figure \ref{fig:memory_usage_10_and_20task_datasets} shows the memory usage for Permuted MNIST and the 20-task datasets Split CIFAR-100 and Split miniImagenet.
-The memory size capacity for our method is reached after learning task 6 and task 11 on the Permuted MNIST and the 20-task datasets respectively, while the baselines continue incrementing their replay memory size.